acp-lab/acplab-web/content/authors/Arthur/_index.md

 ---
 I am a visiting undergraduate researcher from Northeastern University who is studying computer science and electrical engineering.
 My interests lie in navigation optimization and control theory.
-In his free time, he enjoys golfing, skiing and cooking.
+In my free time, I enjoy golfing, skiing and cooking.